 Welcome to the Graduate Program pages for the Department of Classics at UCLA!
 We are an interdisciplinary, diverse, and thriving department of over twenty-five graduate students, fifteen faculty (not counting emeriti and contributing faculty in other departments), and fifty or so undergraduate majors.
-We hope that you will find enough information on these pages to help you get to know us, but if you have additional questions please contact the Director of Graduate Programs, Professor Alex Purves or the Student Affairs Officer, Klancy Maples.
+We hope that you will find enough information on these pages to help you get to know us, but if you have additional questions please contact the Director of Graduate Programs, Professor Alex Purves or the Student Affairs Officer, Savannah Shapiro.

 - Intellectual diversity: Areas of faculty strength include cultural and gender studies, literary criticism and theory, linguistics, papyrology, archaeology and material culture, digital reconstruction, and ancient philosophy.